 Land of the Cimmerians-the Western Bay of Pozzuoli

 (May 6) - It's not yacht season yet.
 The bay is empty except for ferries and those uglier than sin cruise ships over at the main port.
 There was just one luxury superyacht the other day (pictured) moored out in front of the Chiaia seafront near Mergellina— the Symphony, launched last year.
 She (or He, as female sailors are required to say!) is 101 meters long (!), built in 2015 by Feadship in Kaag (Netherlands ).
 Steel hull with an aluminum superstructure, 14.10m (46'3"ft) beam and a 4.10m (13'5"ft) draft.
-It has room for pools, a cinema, and two motor-boat tenders, neither of which, unsurprisingly, is named for Eugène Pottier or Pierre De Geyter, composers of The Internationale.
+It has room for pools, a cinema, and two motor-boat tenders.
 Owned by Bernard Jean Étienne Arnault, French business magnate, and art collector.
 He's worth north of $37 billion.
 He is the 13th richest person in the world and the richest in France.
-Strange though... the tub didn't show up on marine vessel tracking sites.
+Strange though... the tub didn't show up on my marine vessel tracking site.
 Maybe this Arnault guy is an alien trying out some electronic cloaking stuff.
 You know, pop down to Naples for a pack of smokes and no one will be the wiser.
 Heh-heh.
 Gotcha, pal.
 Up periscope.
 Fire.